Ctere1/golang-api/README.md

 - Product API for CRUD operations.
 - Written in GoLang and PostgreSQL.
 Bearer token authentication is used.
 - Database connection is made with GORM.
 Server is created with gorilla/mux.
+- I am just making this project for learning purposes.
+I am open to any suggestions and contributions.
+- Project can be evolved with adding new features and tests.

 ## 💾Installation Guide